Frank Strong Lary

 - Born April 10, 1930 in Northport, AL USA

-One of the American League's most durable, reliable and popular pitchers from the middle '50s and into the early '60s, Frank "Taters" Lary, along with Paul Foytack, Billy Hoeft and Jim Bunning, was part of a formidable Tiger pitching rotation in the the mid to late '50s.
+Frank "Taters" Lary, a 20-game winner, was one of the American League's most durable, reliable and popular pitchers from the middle 1950s and into the early 1960s, winning 14 or more games six times.
+Lary, along with Paul Foytack, Billy Hoeft and Jim Bunning, was part of a formidable Detroit Tigers pitching rotation in the the mid- to late 1950s.

-Lary was known as "The Yankee Killer" because of his rare ability to beat the Yankees on a fairly consistently basis, 27 of 37 times.
-After spending 11 years with the Tigers, the sore-armed hurler stepped on the field and waved a tearful goodbye to Detroit fans after it was announced that he'd been sold to the Mets in 1964. .
+Lary was known as "The Yankee Killer" because of his rare ability to beat the New York Yankees on a fairly consistently basis, 27 of 37 times.
+After spending 11 years with the Tigers, the sore-armed hurler stepped on the field and waved a tearful goodbye to Detroit fans when it was announced that he'd been sold to the New York Mets in 1964.

-He resides in his home state of Alabama, having been in the used car sales business for many years.
+He later resided in his home state of Alabama, having been in the used car sales business for many years.

 - 2-time AL All-Star (1960 & 1961)